What We Do

 1. Supportive Transitional Housing

-TRH provides a transitional housing unit to each of its single-mother families for an average of two years.
-Each mother focuses on career development as she works toward self-reliance.
+TRH provides a transitional housing unit to each of its single-parent families for an average of two years.
+Each parent focuses on career development as she works toward self-reliance.
 As such, mothers are strongly encouraged to be in school and/or working full-time within six months of entering the program.
-Mothers pay 30% of their income toward rent and utilities to help them begin the transition into market-rate housing.
-All mothers are continually engaged in financial literacy training through classroom instruction and one-on-one financial coaching.
-Through a partnership with Home Federal Bank, single-mother families in The Restoration House are able to participate in a 3:1 matched savings program with an Individual Development Account.
+Families pay 30% of their income toward rent and utilities to help them begin the transition into market-rate housing.
+All parents are continually engaged in financial literacy training through classroom instruction and one-on-one financial coaching.
+Through a partnership with Home Federal Bank, single-parent families in The Restoration House are able to participate in a 3:1 matched savings program with an Individual Development Account.
 This special account encourages a pattern of savings for the family and can be used for the purchase of an asset such as a home or post-secondary education.
 If the family does not purchase an approved asset within the allotted four-year time frame, they lose the match but retain their own savings.

 2. Ally Teams